Public Service gender pay gap, pay by gender and ethnicity and ethnic pay gaps.

 Median pay is the middle amount of pay earned — half of employees earn less, and half earn more.
 Median pay better reflects the pay a typical employee receives, which is one of the reasons Stats NZ uses median pay in its reporting across the workforce.

 On the other hand, mean pay better captures the effects of employees with very low or very high pay.
-This is important in calculating gender pay gaps because women are overrepresented in the low paid groups and underrepresented in high paid groups.
+This is important in calculating gender pay gaps because women have historically been overrepresented in the low paid groups and underrepresented in high paid groups.
 The Public Service gender pay gap using mean pay is shown in the preceding section.

-In 2024, the Public Service gender pay gap using median pay was 4.3%.
-This down from 5.8% in 2023 and is the lowest figure since measurement began in 2000.
+In 2025, the Public Service gender pay gap using median pay was 3.9%.
+This is down from 4.3% in 2024 and is the lowest figure since measurement began in 2000.

-• The Public Service gender pay gap is substantially below the New Zealand workforce gender pay gap.
+- The Public Service gender pay gap is below the New Zealand workforce gender pay gap.

 Pay by gender and ethnicity